Sweet Tooth (novel): Critical reception

 Julie Myerson of The Observer enjoyed the "Russian doll" of the novel's multiple layers, and its "keen emotional pull."
-Though she had certain misgivings along the way, she felt that the last few pages answered all her questions and "moved [her] almost to tears."
+Though she had certain misgivings, she felt that the last few pages answered all her questions and "moved [her] almost to tears."
 Lucy Kellaway of the Financial Times was taken by the stories within the story, and though they tended to "suck vivacity from the main narrative", she saw this as a device to illuminate the "different crafts of writing short stories and novels."
 Benjamin Errett, writing for the National Post, pointed out how McEwan had blended spy fiction and literary criticism to a combination that was both exciting and intellectually stimulating.
 In reference to Serena and Tom's different literary preferences, he concluded that "[t]his novel is juicy enough to satisfy them both."

 Other reviewers were less enthusiastic.
 The Daily Telegraph's Catherine Taylor found the protagonist "a little too credulous."
 She also found McEwan's "wilful narrative sadism" sadly missing from the work.
 The review in The Economist was even more critical: referring to Sweet Tooth as "not Mr McEwan's finest book", the reviewer concluded that by the end, "it is hard to feel much of anything for these heroes, who are all notions and no depth."
 James Lasdun of The Guardian found that there were "momentous political questions" raised in the earlier parts of the novel, which were not fully addressed by the end.
 Stylistically, Serena found herself caught in exactly the kind of narrative she disliked, but, asked Lasdun, "to what end?"
 The ending of the book was especially polarising.
 Kellaway saw it as "a good excuse to go back to the beginning and read this rich and enjoyable novel all over again", while another reviewer confessed that, though the ending "might be enough to send McEwan acolytes scurrying back through the novel to see how he did it ... it made me want to throw the book out the window."

 The statistical journal "Significance" analyses McEwan's representation of the famous mathematical conundrum: the Monty Hall Problem.